Take advantage of healthy and nutritious harvest this spring with these plants for survival gardening.

-Survival Gardening: Plants to Grow This Spring
+Survival Gardening | Plants to Grow This Spring

 Potatoes have been a staple of many people’s diets for thousands of years.
 They are fairly easy to grow, although they do have certain pests and diseases to contend with.

 3. Sweet Potatoes

-Beans are great rotation crops to help maintain soil quality by replacing nitrogen back into the soil where the nitrogen has been depleted by other crops.
+Beans are great rotation crops to help maintain soil quality by restoring nitrogen to the soil when depleted by other crops.
 Beans are rich in fiber, protein, antioxidants, and are low in fat.

 Eggplants are warm weather plants and should be planted after frost.
 This nightshade vegetable is high in fiber, antioxidants, and a good source of vitamins B1 and B6.